Ro-Nemo/Playwright_Demo_SauceDemo/README.md

-Playwright - Automated CRUD test demo in <a href="https://www.saucedemo.com/">SauceDemo</a>
+Playwright - Automated online shopping test demo in <a href="https://www.saucedemo.com/">SauceDemo</a>

 Swag Labs, accessible via SauceDemo, is a demo e-commerce website designed for practicing automation testing scenarios, including login, product browsing, and checkout processes.
 It provides a controlled environment for testers to practice scripting and testing various aspects of e-commerce platforms.